 Powder is great for multi-purpose use.
 It can be used as a tea, in smoothies, hot cocoa, baked goods, etc. Typically, the powder form is first extracted from either alcohol, water, or dual-extracted (combining both an alcohol and water extract) then freeze-dried to a powder form.
 Dual extraction is ideal in order to receive the full range of benefits of it has to offer because the Triterpenoids, the compounds responsible for lower blood pressure, and cholesterol levels are not water-soluble and must be alcohol extracted.

 Often consumed to combat the negative side-effects of coffee, Reishi coffee is a great alternative for those who get “the coffee jitters”.
 The combination of coffee and Reishi allows for sustainable energy due to its adaptogenic effects.

 Extracts are ideal to bring with you on the go.
 Similar to powders, it is most beneficial to consume an extract that is dual extracted.
 Extracts are potent and perfect for long-term use.

 Where to Buy Reishi Mushrooms

 It’s not tough to find Reishi mushrooms in supplemental form, just check out your local health food store or botanical shop.
-Another great place to find it is at Chinese supermarkets or herbal shops.
-Of course, we got you covered as well with our variety of Reishi elixirs, powders, and supplements from trusted sources such as Four Sigmatic, Sun Potion, and Anima Mundi.
+Of course, we got you covered as well with our variety of Reishi elixirs, powders, and supplements from trusted sources such as The Medicinal Mushroom Company.
 Check out our full list of mushroom products here.

 Is the fruiting body or mycelium derived Reishi better?